willhobkirk/KPMG_Assessment/README.md

 then be used, but are not a final answer to the driving question (they are missing some details like axes labels that make them inappropriate for a final report).

 This code will not run as USYD Data Science has shut down their SQL servers since I wrote this code last semester.

+I have also included an interactive web app I made for another subject.
+The app code is in the file 'app.R' within the interactive graph 2 folder.
+The web app can be run on https://humptydumptysatonawall.shinyapps.io/interactive_graph_2/